Norwell High School (Massachusetts): Administration

-The school's staff also includes nine cafeteria workers and six custodians.
+The school's staff includes nine cafeteria workers and six custodians.

 Academics

-The school's faculty offers a wide array of academic courses in several departments.
-Students that attended NHS are required to take four years of English, History, Mathematics and Science courses.
+The school offers a wide array of academic courses in several departments.
+Students are required to take four years of English, History, Mathematics and Science courses.
 Students are required to take at least three years of a Foreign Language.
-Some students complete their first year of foreign language while in middle school so they will only have to complete two years; some students choose to take their fourth and fifth year of a language and continue these courses into college.
-Students are required to take at least two years of Health/Physical Education(Gym Class).
-Students are also allowed to take other courses including classes in art, music and technology, as seen below.
+Some students complete their first year of foreign language while in middle school, so they only have to complete two years at NHS; some choose to take their fourth and fifth year of a language and continue these courses into college.
+Students are required to take at least two years of Health/Physical Education.
+They may also take other courses, including classes in art, music and technology, as seen below.